lovendatj/Scraping-Resources/README.md

 pip install -r requirements.txt
 ```
 ## Quick Start
-To run the project, use the following command:
+Clone the repository and use the following command to run the project,:
 ```bash
 python3 test.py
 ```